Dre Campbell Farm

 15. Holy Moley

-This repellent product will keep burrowing animals, such as gophers, away from your yard.
+This repellent may help drive burrowing animals, such as gophers, away from your yard.
 Holy Moley is made with castor oil and Fuller’s Earth.

-Gophers cannot tolerate the taste and scent of this product.
+The strong scent and taste of this product may help discourage gophers.
 They may also experience stomach discomfort if they ingest it.

-Moreover, Holy Moley does not contain poison or pesticides and is completely safe for pets and humans.
+Moreover, Holy Moley does not contain poison or pesticides.
+When used as directed, the product is generally considered safe around pets and people.

 Takeaway